 Building on an established concept, this is a classic April Fools prank.
 With high production value, it’s almost believable in its blatant audacity.

-Once again, high production value makes this just a little more believable.
+Unfortunately, the video is no longer available.
+But once again, high production value makes this campaign just a little more believable.
 The new Chocolate Whopper, coming soon to your local Burger King, consisting of a flame-grilled chocolate burger, raspberry syrup, white chocolate onion rings and candied blood orange slices in place of tomatoes.
 Nutritious!

 Royal Albert Hall